 "Option A is not available.
 So let’s kick the sh** out of option B.” – Sheryl Sandberg, COO of Facebook

-It’s important to stay focused on your goal, but that doesn’t mean there aren’t multiple ways to get there.
+It’s essential to stay focused on your goal, but that doesn’t mean there aren’t multiple ways to get there.
 For example, if you've been turned down for that university graphic design course, there’s nothing to stop you self-teaching through books and online videos, and then freelancing once you’re ready.
 Be as creative in forging your career path as you are in your actual creative work, and you should go far.

 6. Be emphatic